VenkatTechnologist/VenkatTechnologist/README.md

 Hi, I am Venkat Ramakrishnan.
 I am a Software Technologist and a consulting Chief Quality Officer.
-I am interested in creating value for organisations by enhancing the quality of the software products that they produce.
+I help organisations enhance the quality of the software products that they produce.

 I am currently learning collobrating on Github, specifically with Github Actions, as automation can streamline many of the errorprone, repetitive tasks, leading to faster and accurate results (provided